input-output-hk/catalyst-core/book/src/core-ledger-doc/jcli/certificate.md

 Where:

-- <PROPOSER_ID>                      - the proposer ID, public key of the one who will sign this certificate
+- \<PROPOSER_ID>                      - the proposer ID, public key of the one who will sign this certificate
-- <CONFIG_FILE>                      - *optional*, the file path to the config file defining the config param changes If omitted it will be read from the standard input.
+- \<CONFIG_FILE> - *optional*, the file path to the config file defining the config param changes.
+  If omitted it will be read from the standard input.
 - `output-file`                      - *optional*, write the output to the given file or print it to the standard output if not defined

 For example your config file may look like: